NatalieLuisa/Black-Scholes/README.md

 # Black-Scholes
+This web application calculates the prices of Call and Put options using the Black-Scholes model.
+It also provides interactive heatmaps to visualize how the option prices change with varying spot prices and volatilities.

+## Features

+- Calculate Call and Put option prices based on user inputs
+- Interactive heatmaps to visualize option prices
+- Responsive design for different screen sizes
+Usage
 Open the web application in your browser.
 Enter the required inputs for the Black-Scholes model:
 Current Asset Price